Natalie Burn

-Natalie Burn (born Natalia Guslistaya) is a Ukrainian-American actress, model, screenwriter and film producer.
+Natalie Burn (born Natalia Guslista) is an American actress, model, screenwriter, and film producer.
 She is known for appearing in the films The Expendables 3, Downhill, and Mechanic: Resurrection.

 Early life and career

-Burn was born Natalia Guslistaya in Kyiv, Ukraine.As a child, she attended the Bolshoi Ballet School in Moscow, and later the Royal Ballet School in London.
-She started her career as actress, model and then became a writer and producer, and owned a production company, 7Heaven Productions.
+Burn was born Natalia Guslista in Kyiv, Ukraine.
+As a child, she attended the Bolshoi Ballet School in Moscow, and later the Royal Ballet School in London.
+She started her career as an actress, model and then became a writer and producer, and owned a production company, 7Heaven Productions.

 In 2014, Burn had a tiny role in the action adventure film The Expendables 3.
 She also was a producer of Devil's Hope and in 2015, she wrote, starred, and produced the action film Awaken.

 In 2016, Burn appeared in the film Criminal, and played a supporting role in Mechanic: Resurrection, alongside Jason Statham.

-Personal life

-In April 2018, Burn became an American citizen.